 (Photo from the book, The Men Who Wear The Star, by Charles M. Robinson,

-In Los Comanches, The Horse People, 1751-1845 Stanley Noyes makes several references to famous Texans'
+In Los Comanches, The Horse People, 1751-1845 Stanley Noyes makes several references to famous Texans' opinions of the Comanche:

 David G. Burnet

 In 1824, the Cincinnati Literary Gazette began printing a series written by future Texas President David G. Burnet about the Comanche Indians.
 Young Burnet was not that impressed with the Comanches he had seen in Texas.
 He acknowledged the speed of their ponies and their rider's knowledge of the geography which served to inspire the warriors with an artificial fearlessness that endowed them, yet Burnet wrote "all one really had to do was oppose Comanche warriors with decision and energy and they would crouch like the spaniel or fly like the stricken fawn."
 One wonders if these words haunted him later when each mile advanced into Texas frontier cost seventeen white lives.
 Burnet held the Comanche women responsible for "the largest portion of the nation's barbarity."
 He went on to state flatly that they were "infinitely more cruel and ferocious than the men."
 Certainly if a sense of injustice, as well as long-endured overwork and frustration, make for anger and cruelty, most of the women of the tribe had plenty of motivation to even accounts with the world in the form of a helpless enemy, especially when that enemy was a man.
 They took a "peculiar delight," wrote Burnet, "in torturing the adult male prisoners."
 It was Burnet's Texas experiences in 1818 & 1819 that he wrote about in 1824.

 The Sentinel, painted by Frederic Remington in 1908